-We meet the celebrity chef behind X-treme Chinese cooking to chat about his restaurant at Caesars Palace Dubai.
+We meet the celebrity chef behind X-treme Chinese cooking to chat about his restaurant at Banyan Tree Dubai.

 Alvin Leung, the celebrity chef behind Demon Duck in Caesars Palace Dubai, is laughing.
 He’s talking about how it feels to have fun when cooking, and his whole face is lighting up.
 “That’s my personality.
 I love to have a lot of fun.
 I have always been swimming against the tide, swimming upstream instead of downstream,” he smiles wickedly.